Healthy Whole30 Butternut Squash Soup

-You will only need a little sprinkle of it add the freshness to the roasted winter squash combination.
+You will only need a little sprinkle of herbs to add freshness to the roasted winter squash combination.

 2. Add some Extra Crunchies

 Just like how I top my smoothies, I love adding crunchies to my soup.
-The creamy and crunchy contrast are like a party in your mouth.
+The creamy and crunchy contrast is like a party in your mouth.